- Who Are We

 - Contact Us

 The Charter Institute at Erskine’s highly experienced team fully understands the unique needs of public charter schools.
 The team consists of educational leaders who actively remove barriers and assist partner schools in their pursuit of academic and operational excellence.
-Collectively, the Institute’s staff has ninety-five years of administration experience in the field of education, including fifty-four years of experience specifically in charter schools.
-The Institute’s staff also has nearly fifty years of direct experience in the classroom.
+Collectively, the Institute’s staff has one hundred and fifty-three years of administration experience in the field of education, including sixty-four years of experience specifically in charter schools.
+The Institute’s staff also has nearly sixty-seven years of direct experience in the classroom.

 Cameron Runyan | Chief Executive Officer

 Cameron Runyan is the Chief Executive Officer for the Charter Institute at Erskine.
 Prior to assuming the Chief Executive role, he served as the Interim Director and worked with Erskine College to establish the Charter Institute.

 Mr. Runyan served a four-year term (2012) on the Columbia, South Carolina City Council as an elected representative to 135,000 constituents.
 In that role, Cameron was chairman of the Budget Committee with responsibility for the development and oversight of the capital city’s $300,000,000 combined annual budgets; recruited and secured authorization of the largest urban redevelopment project east of the Mississippi River; led the development and implementation of an economic recruitment strategy that netted over $1 Billion in new economic investments; and moved 92% of the city’s homeless population into paths out of poverty through a collaborative effort with nearly 100 churches and homeless service providers.

 Prior to 2015, Cameron was also a licensed financial professional serving high-net-worth clients across the United States.
 In that capacity, he provided discretionary, tactical asset management and long-term financial planning strategies for individuals, families, churches, schools and other organizations.